Narendra-9/Integrated-Accident-Alert-System-Code/README.md

 minimizing glare and improving overall safety.
 By integrating these features into a cohesive system, our project endeavours to proactively mitigate the potential for accidents, thereby safeguarding the lives of drivers, passengers, and pedestrians alike, while promoting safer roadways for all.
-## Description
-The Integrated Accident Prevention System (IAPS) is an Arduino-based project designed to enhance road safety by monitoring driver fatigue, alcohol impairment, and headlight intensity.

 ## Table of Contents
 - [Installation](#installation)